Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Step 1: Select Cloud Vendors & Partners

 Choosing a cloud provider is one of the most significant decisions in the entire process.
-This step leverages the Decision Matrix from Wave 1 to objectively evaluate the major cloud platforms (like AWS, Azure, and Google Cloud) against your specific business and technical requirements.
+This step leverages the Decision Matrix from Wave 1 to objectively evaluate the major cloud platforms (AWS, Azure, Google Cloud) and, where sovereignty requires it, European platforms such as the AWS European Sovereign Cloud, STACKIT or IONOS against your specific business and technical requirements.
 Key evaluation criteria include:

 Service Offerings: Do their services match your needs for compute, data, AI/ML, etc.?